mconati/armour-dev/README.md

  Suppose libipopt and libcoinhsl are both installed in /usr/local/lib.
  You need to add that path to both user's environmental variable 'LD_LIBRARY_PATH' and Matlab's environment variable 'LD_LIBRARY_PATH'
  Check [here](https://www.mathworks.com/help/matlab/matlab_external/set-run-time-library-path-on-linux-systems.html) and [here](https://stackoverflow.com/questions/13428910/how-to-set-the-environmental-variable-ld-library-path-in-linux) for more information.

+## Start
+Run
+ - initialize.m
+ - kinova_src/initialize.m

+in Matlab before you run any other scripts!